 Turnier returned to the University of Wisconsin and is researching oxygen isotopes in the zircon inclusions and the host sapphire.
 Using a secondary ion mass spectrometer, she is working to determine when and through what geologic processes the sapphires and inclusions formed.

 “I just love instrumentation,” Turnier says.
 “And what better thing to do than study pretty rocks and minerals on cool instruments?”

 The one- to two-month Research Internship Program is offered at GIA’s Carlsbad and New York locations.
 Candidates should be pursuing a bachelor’s or graduate degree in physics, materials science, geology, chemistry, or a related field and must be in their junior year or higher.
 Selected interns will work on a defined project and be mentored in spectroscopy and gemology by GIA research scientists and gemologists.
 A project conclusion will be reached by the end of the internship.
 An extension of the internship is possible.

 Three interns are at work in the Carlsbad laboratory in 2018, studying color in ruby and sapphire, color in copper-bearing feldspar, and the spectroscopic signatures of yellow diamonds from Canada.
 The New York lab recently hosted an intern focusing on point defects in mineral-included superdeep type IIa diamonds from Juina, Brazil, and, early next year, a second will investigate color-forming defects in unusual yellow- and brown-grained type IaAB diamonds from Botswana.

-Find out more about the 2019 internship program, qualifications, and application process.
-Applications are being accepted through May 31.
+Find out more about the GIA research internship program, qualifications, and application process.

 Erin Hogarth is a writer and editor at GIA in Carlsbad, California.